mzanibelli/mkcdj/README.md

 ## Configuration

 The `MKCDJ_STORE` environment variable contains the path to the current collection (a JSON file).

 If unset, `/tmp/mkcdj.json` is used.

 ## Presets

 A preset is a shorthand to hint the BPM detection.
 Each preset limits the detection to its predefined BPM range.
 For example, the `dnb` (Drum & Bass) preset limits the detection from 165 to 180 BPM.

+[Check the source to see the supported presets](https://github.com/mzanibelli/mkcdj/blob/master/mkcdj.go) or use `default` to get a wide range (1-200).

 ## Quality